Mathematical, Computing, & Statistical Sciences Division

 Division Activities

-• MCS Division Mentor Award – Currently Closed
+• MCS Division Mentor Award – currently closed

 • The MCS Division of CUR is pleased to announce three awards (Early, Mid, and Advanced Career) to honor mentors for their success in mentoring undergraduate students in research.
 Faculty mentoring interdisciplinary projects are encouraged to apply as long as those projects involve a major mathematics, computer science, or statistics component.

-• MCS Inclusivity Award – Currently Closed
+• MCS Inclusivity Award – currently closed

 • MCS NCUR Presentation Awards